Undergraduate Research Opportunities FAQs

 Who can apply?

-Undergraduates and BS/MS Biotechnology students at UNR who would like to gain experience and contribute to research are welcome to apply.
-If you are interested in a graduate program, please apply and learn more on our molecular biosciences page.
+Undergraduate students in the Microbiology and Immunology (MI), BS program who would like to gain experience and contribute to research in the MI department are encouraged to apply to our labs.
+Undergraduate students enrolled in various other science majors at UNR including Biology, Biochemistry, Biotechnology (BS/MS), Chemistry or another biomedical-related field are also welcome to apply.
+If you are interested in a graduate program, please visit our molecular biosciences page.

 Do I need specific skills and grades to apply?

-Some labs require completion of certain lab classes as a pre-requisite (i.e. MICR 276L) to gain some basic microbiology skills before applying for a position.
-Labs may be looking for specific skill sets for certain open positions.
-Because of the many hazards present in a microbiology and immunology research lab, some basic understanding of the hazards and safe work practices are preferable.
-The application process can be competitive due to the number of applicants, so grades may play a role if there are multiple qualified applicants.
-We are a learning institution, and do not expect students to have all the skills before applying.
-More importantly is interest in the research, availability, dependability, commitment and a willingness to learn.
+Some labs require completion of certain classes as a pre-requisite (i.e. MICR 276 and 276L) to gain some basic microbiology skills before applying for a position.
+Because of the type of work conducted in a microbiology and immunology research lab, a basic understanding of biosafety and safe work practices is beneficial.
+The application process can be competitive so grades may play a role if there are multiple qualified applicants.
+Your interest in the research, availability, dependability, commitment, and willingness to learn are also very important.

 Do I need a letter of recommendation?